mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 If needed, use [proxy_hide_header](#proxy_hide_header) to remove the "Cache-Control" or "Link" headers from the origin.

 2. The new parameter ```if(condition)``` has been introduced to allow adding the header based on some condition.
 If the condition is true, the ```add_header``` directive adds the header and the value to the downstream response based on the policy.
 The ```if``` parameter should always be at the end of the directive configuration.
-A condition may be any of the following,
+A condition may be any of the following:

 *   A variable name; false if the value of a variable is an empty string.
 *   Comparison of a variable with a string using the "=" and "!=" operators.